Planned appointments and procedures

 Coming to our hospital or community centres for appointments

-We will continue to provide virtual appointments wherever possible, and we have had lots of positive feedback over the past few months from families and staff about these appointments, although we continue to learn how to offer this in the best way for everyone.
-If you have been offered a virtual appointment this will have been done in agreement with your clinical team.
+We continue to provide virtual appointments wherever possible at this time.
+We have had lots of positive feedback over the past few months from families and staff about these appointments.

-If you and your child have been invited to come in for a face-to-face appointment at our hospital or one of our community sites, we are taking some extra steps at this time to make sure you and our staff are safe.
-This includes having gaps between appointments and fewer clinics on within a building, and allowing only one parent or carer to come with a child to their appointment.
-This means we have less people in our buildings and we can stay safe by keeping apart.
+If your child has been invited to come in for a face-to-face appointment at our hospital or one of our community sites, we are still taking some extra steps to make sure families and our staff are safe.
+These include wearing masks in some areas to protect our most vulnerable patients and allowing only two parents or carers to come with a child.
+This means we have less people in our buildings.

 Find out more about the extra steps that are in place and what to expect when you arrive for your appointment.